 Step 1: Identify Your Risks

-First, identify all the risks your organization might encounter in its operating environment; this is risk assessment.
-To do a risk assessment, examine the factors in your organization and environment — market risks, regulatory risks, legal risks, environmental risks, and so on — that are potentially dangerous.
+First, identify all the risks your organization might encounter in its operating environment.
+There are many types of risk assessments, but generally, this process is performed routinely.
+To start a risk assessment, examine the factors in your organization and environment — regulatory, legal, environmental, market risks, and so on — that are potentially dangerous.

-Consider creating a risk log or risk register that serves as an ongoing database of each project‘s potential risks.
-Not only will this help you and your team to manage current risks; it can also serve as reference for past projects and guide you on future ones.
+Consider creating a risk log or risk register that serves as an ongoing database of each project’s potential risks.
+This will help you and your team manage current risks.
+It can also serve as a reference for past projects and guide you on future ones.

 Step 2: Analyze All Risks

+After risk identification, you perform risk analysis.
 Some risks can bring your business to a standstill, while some will only be minor inconveniences.
-So analyze each risk to determine its scope and potential disruption.
-Ask: How likely are these risks to occur?
+To analyze each threat and determine its scope and potential disruption, ask: How likely are these risks to occur?
 And if they do, what will the consequences be?

 You can then establish a link between the risks and different factors within your organization.
 Specifically, this will help you understand how many business functions the risk affects.
 The greater the number of functions, the more severe the risk.